Symmetric nonnegative forms and sums of squares: Symmetric sums of squares

 \section{Symmetric sums of squares}

 We now consider symmetric sums of squares.
 It was already observed in \cite{gatermann-parrilo-2004} that invariance under a group action allows us to demand sum of squares decompositions which put strong restrictions on the underlying squares.
-While the results below hold for an arbitrary representation of a finite group $G$, we restrict the presentation to the case of the symmetric group $\mathcal{S}_n$ acting on $\R^n$ by permuting the variables.
-Our presentation follows the ideas of \cite{gatermann-parrilo-2004} and full proofs are presented there.
+First, we explain the general approach, which uses representation theory and can be used for other groups as well.
+Our presentation follows the ideas of \cite{gatermann-parrilo-2004} which we present in a slightly different way.
+The interested reader is advised to consult there for more details.